About Maple Mount

 The Maple Mount Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Daviess County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Maple Mount, Kentucky residents are available through the local police department and authorized providers in Daviess County.
+Fingerprinting services for Maple Mount, Kentucky residents are available through local police (where present) and authorized providers in Daviess County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the Maple Mount Police Department or Daviess County Sheriff's Office for scheduling and fees.

-Property records for Maple Mount, Kentucky are maintained by the Daviess Property Valuation Administrator's Office and the Daviess County County Clerk.
+Property records for Maple Mount, Kentucky are maintained by the Daviess Property Valuation Administrator's Office and the Daviess County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Daviess County, including parcels in Maple Mount.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Daviess County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Daviess County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Kentucky counties provide online property record searches through their county websites.
-For in-person requests, visit the Daviess County offices at the county courthouse.
 The Daviess County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Maple Mount, Kentucky residents are available through both county and state offices.
 The Kentucky Cabinet for Health and Family Services, Vital Statistics, located in Frankfort, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Kentucky.
 Orders can be placed online, by mail, or in person.
 Locally, the Daviess County Clerk's office issues marriage licenses and maintains marriage records for Daviess County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.